Chapter 4 The Elmore Farm and the Changing World

 The World at War

 The United States entered the Second World War during the time of the move to the new farm.
 The family huddled around the radio to listen to President Roosevelt make the declaration of war.
 This war strongly affected the life of every person.
 Men were called into the services and women assumed tasks previously all male.
 Draft cards were issued to all adult male citizens.
 A classification was assigned to each man determining his susceptibility to being called into the army.
 A classification of 1-A indicated that you would likely be drafted soon.
 Russel was initially classified 3-C based on being head of the household and an essential business.
 A nation could live without nylon stockings, new bathtubs, or new automobiles but people still needed to eat.
 Subsequently he was declared too old and classified 4-F, giving him the lowest probability of being drafted.
+Everything was dedicated to the war effort.

 Each person had a ration card that permitted them a certain quantity of life’s necessities.
 The family learned to use saccharin to sweeten ice tea thus saving the restricted sugar.
 Feeding a harvest crew became a challenge.
 Mabel had to request the crewmen to supply their ration cards so that she could obtain sufficient quantities of staples.